bmvc2025/bmvc2025.github.io/attending/registration.md

 ## Rates and deadlines

 Early-bird registration rate: £500.
-Deadline for early-bird registration: 3pm, Friday 31 October, 2025 (GMT).
+Deadline for early-bird registration: 3pm, Monday 10 November, 2025 (GMT).

 Late registration rate: £550.
-Deadline for late registration: 3pm, Tuesday 11 November, 2025 (GMT).
+Deadline for late registration: 11.59pm, Monday 17 November, 2025 (GMT).

 There will be no registration at the conference venue.

-If you are only attending a workshop and not the rest of the conference, the rate is £100.
+If you are only attending the workshop day and not the rest of the conference, the rate is £100.
 Note: All workshops will take place on Thursday 27th November.

 ## Capacity